Pontiac GTO: 1964

-Most contemporary road tests by the automotive press such as Car Life criticized the slow steering, particularly without power steering, and inadequate drum brakes, which were identical to those of the normal Tempest.
+Most contemporary road tests by the automotive press, such as Car Life criticized the slow steering, particularly without power steering, and inadequate drum brakes, which were identical to those of the normal Tempest.
 Frank Bridge's initial sales forecast of 5,000 units proved inaccurate: the GTO package's total sales amounted to 32,450 units.

 1965

-The Tempest model line up, including the GTO, was restyled for the 1965 model year, adding 3.1 in to the overall length while retaining the same wheelbase and interior dimensions.
+The Tempest model lineup, including the GTO, was restyled for the 1965 model year, adding 3.1 in to the overall length while retaining the same wheelbase and interior dimensions.
 It had Pontiac's characteristic vertically stacked quad headlights.
 Overall weight was increased by about 100 lb.
 The brake lining area increased by nearly 15%.
 Heavy-duty shocks were standard, as was a stronger front antisway bar.
 The dashboard design was changed, and an optional rally gauge cluster (US$86.08) added a more legible tachometer and oil pressure gauge.
 An additional option was a breakerless transistor ignition.

-The 389 cubic inches engines received revised cylinder heads with re-cored intake passages and high rise intake manifolds, improving airflow to the engine.
+The 389 cubic-inch engines received revised cylinder heads with re-cored intake passages and high-rise intake manifolds, improving airflow to the engine.
 Rated power increased to 335 hp at 5,000 rpm for the base four-barrel engine; the Tri-Power engine was now rated 360 hp at 5,200 rpm.
 The 'S'-cammed Tri-Power engine had slightly less peak torque rating than the base engine 424 lbft at 3,600 rpm as compared to 431 lbft at 3,200 rpm.
 Transmission and axle ratio choices remained the same.
 The three-speed manual was standard, while two four-speed manual transmissions (wide or close ratio) and a two-speed automatic transmission were optional.

 The restyled car had a new simulated hood scoop.
-A seldom seen dealer-installed option consisted of a metal underhood pan and gaskets to open the scoop, making it a cold air intake.
+A seldom-seen dealer-installed option consisted of a metal underhood pan and gaskets to open the scoop, making it a cold air intake.
 The scoop was low enough that its effectiveness was questionable (it was unlikely to pick up anything but boundary layer air), but it allowed an enhanced engine sound.
 Another exterior change was the black "egg-crate" grille.